docker/docs/engine/context/aci-integration.md

 When you run the `docker ps` command, it only lists containers in your current Docker context.
 There won’t be any contention in container names or Compose application names between two Docker contexts.

-## Install the Docker ACI Integration CLI on Linux
+## Install the Docker Compose CLI on Linux

-The Docker ACI Integration CLI adds support for running and managing containers on Azure Container Instances (ACI).
+The Docker Compose CLI adds support for running and managing containers on Azure Container Instances (ACI).

 >**Note**
 >